 For showtimes, click here.

-Released in 1973, The Exorcist was met with a mixed reaction from audiences and critics alike, as the film explored some of the scariest and graphic scenes involved with a young girl’s possession by a demonic spirit.
+Released in 1973, The Exorcist was met with mixed reactions from audiences and critics alike, as the film detailed the possession of a young girl by a demonic spirit in some of the scariest and most graphic ways yet to be seen on the screen.

 Perhaps making matters worse, the publicity for the film intentionally called out the supposed “cursed” production.
 While filming, several actors experienced family deaths or injuries, and a fire destroyed much of the set, except for the bedroom where the possession scenes were filmed.